Snap adds games to Snapchat app to hold on to young users

 Snapchat reaches 75 percent of 13-34 year olds and 90 percent of 13-24 year olds in the United States.

-“We wanted to build something that makes us feel like we’re playing a board game with family over a long holiday weekend,” said Will Wu, director of Product at Snap told creators and developers at the one-day, invite-only event.
+“We wanted to build something that makes us feel like we’re playing a board game with family over a long holiday weekend,” Will Wu, director of product at Snap, told creators and developers who had accepted invitations to the one-day event.

 “Something that makes us feel like we’re sitting with friends, controllers in hand, looking at the same screen.”

 The games include Snap’s flagship Bitmoji Party, Spry Fox’s Alphabear Hustle, ZeptoLab’s C.A.T.S.
-Drift Race, Game Closure’s Snake Squad, PikPok’s Zombie Rescue Squad and Zynga’s Tiny Royale, and can be played from Snapchat’s main “Chat” messaging feature.
+Drift Race, Game Closure’s Snake Squad, PikPok’s Zombie Rescue Squad and Zynga’s Tiny Royale.
+They can be played from Snapchat’s main “Chat” messaging feature.

-Snap said the gaming platform will have non-skippable, six-second video ads, a relatively new format that helped the company’s revenue growth in the fourth quarter.
+Snap said the gaming platform will have non-skippable, six-second video ads, a relatively new format that boosted fourth-quarter revenue.

+Snap also announced a product called “Snap Audience Network” which will allow advertisers to buy vertical ads that run beyond Snap’s platform to third-party apps.
+The tool has not been rolled out but Snap made the announcement on Thursday to get developers and publishers on board, its spokesman said.

-Snap also launched new augmented reality “lenses,” or filters that overlay video, including templates of landmarks like the Buckingham Palace in London, the Capitol Building in Washington D.C., and the Eiffel Tower in Paris.
+The company also launched new augmented reality “lenses,” or filters that overlay video, including templates of landmarks like Buckingham Palace in London, the U.S. Capitol Building in Washington D.C., and the Eiffel Tower in Paris.

-As part of Snap’s push to expose more of its content outside of the platform, the company also launched “App Stories” with partners like Tinder which would allow users to update their dating profiles with Snapchat Stories.
+As part of Snap’s push to expose more content outside of the platform, the company also launched “App Stories” with partners like Tinder which would allow users to update their dating profiles with Snapchat Stories.

-Reporting by Angela Moon; Editingby Meredith Mazzilli
+Reporting by Angela Moon; Editing by Meredith Mazzilli and David Gregorio